cfunkz/Watch2Gether-Discord-Bot/README.md

 python main.py
 ```

 > ⚠️ **Note**: Ensure you have the required permissions for the bot in your Discord server.
 Don't forget to set admin role and guild.
-I have not tested this on docker, but should run if you work around the sqlite database.

 # Usage